Crypto Fear & Greed Index: What Is It & How To Use It?

 - The crypto fear and greed index produces a number between 0 and 100.
 The closer the number is to 0, the more fearful the market is.
 On the other hand, a number closer to 100 indicates that market sentiment is more greedy.

 - Buying crypto when the index is showing extreme fear (0-24), and selling when extreme greed (75-100) is the market sentiment are general rules of thumb.

-The cryptocurrency market is a popular asset class for speculators, investors and traders.
-With the forecasted market size to reach 4.94 billion by 2030, many individuals are turning to the charts to predict the future price of Bitcoin and other cryptocurrencies to make a quick buck.
-While there is no silver bullet or crystal ball, there are some tools that can offer insight into this otherwise unpredictable asset class.
+The cryptocurrency market is a popular asset class for speculators, investors, and traders.
+With the forecasted market size to reach 4.94 billion by 2030, many individuals are turning to the charts of Bitcoin and other cryptocurrencies to make a quick buck.
+While there is no silver bullet or crystal ball, there are some useful cryptocurrency tools that can offer insight into this otherwise unpredictable asset class.

 The Crypto Fear & Greed Index is an indicator that tracks the overall sentiment of the participants in the market.
 Many investors assess the overall sentiment of market participants to predict the likelihood of future market movements and ultimately prices.

 Based on a set of input data, the Crypto Fear & Greed Index generates a number that lies somewhere between 0 to 100.
 If the Index falls between 0 and 49, it indicates that the market is experiencing fear.
 If the Index falls between 50 and 100, it indicates that the market is experiencing greed.
 The closer the index is to 0, the more fearful the market sentiment is.
 On the other hand, the closer the index is to 100, the more greedy the market sentiment is.

 On its own, knowing whether the market is experiencing fear or greed is not that useful.
 However, by combining market sentiment with historical price data, the Crypto Fear & Greed Index can help to infer if the market is due for a rally or correction.
 The index is typically broken down into four categories:

 - Fear: 25-49